r-spatial/stars/README.md

 ![](images/unnamed-chunk-9-1.png)

-We can integrate over time, e.g. to find out when the maximum precipitation occurred:
+We can integrate over (reduce) time, for instance to find out *when* the maximum precipitation occurred.
+The following code finds the time index, and then the corresponding time value:

 ``` r
 index_max = function(x) ifelse(all(is.na(x)), NA, which.max(x))